pulseman805ufmv/instagram-android-engagement-automation-bot/README.md

 **Resource Efficiency:** Per device worker typically uses 0.3–0.8 CPU core and 400–900MB RAM, with optional screenshot capture increasing disk usage.

 **Error Handling:** Automatic retries with backoff, popup handling, app relaunch, stuck-screen detection, screenshot-on-failure, and structured JSON Logs for debugging and audit trails.

+## Observability and Recovery

+Structured logs make each action auditable.
+A useful record carries device context, account context, action type, target context, result, retry state, and failure evidence when something goes wrong.
+Daily summaries roll that activity up per account, while action-level trails preserve enough detail to investigate a run that behaved unexpectedly.
+Device health telemetry helps distinguish an automation problem from a disconnected or unhealthy phone.

+Failure screenshots are especially useful because UI automation can fail while the Python process is still alive.
+A screenshot can reveal a modal, login prompt, delayed screen, or navigation state that selectors alone cannot explain.
+Combined with stuck-screen detection, relaunch, retry, and soft-reset handling, that turns “the worker stopped” into a concrete device state that can be reproduced or handled.

 <p align="center">
 <a href="https://cal.com/app-pilot-m8i8oo/30min" target="_blank">